 Wood types & materials

-Why the choice of wood is so important
+Wood Species .
+Why the choice of wood is so important?

 Not all wood is created equal.
-Each species has its own distinctive characteristics: color, grain, hardness, workability, and durability.
-These properties influence not only the aesthetics of the finished work of art, but also the entire creative process.
+Each tree species has its own characteristic properties: color, grain, hardness, workability, and longevity.
+These properties influence not only the aesthetics of the finished artwork but also the entire creative process.

 Characteristics:

-• Deep brown to black-brown color with elegant grain
+• Deep brown to blackish-brown color with elegant grain

 • Medium-weight, stable hardwood